Watch video: how to use an iPad to light your subject

 Did you know that you’re carrying around a brilliantly versatile little softbox in your backpack?
 Your tablet or laptop isn’t just useful for editing and sharing photos, it’s also easily converted into a light for illuminating portraits and still life images.
 Plus, it’s a lot cheaper and more portable than expensive, heavy lighting systems.

-Laptops put out a lot of light, especially in a darkened room, and using a program such as Microsoft Paint or our favorite lighting app, Softbox Pro (£1.99/$0.99), you can open up a white screen that will act as a light source in the same way as a softbox does.
+Laptops put out a lot of light, especially in a darkened room, and using a program such as Microsoft Paint or a bespoke lighting app, such as Pocket Softbox, you can open up a white screen that will act as a light source in the same way as a softbox does.
 The great thing about a digital lighting system is that you can choose new backgrounds, colors and shapes to instantly customize the effect.

 In this guide we’ll look at six different lighting set ups that use just your tablet as a light source.
 We’re shooting portrait photos of our model, Charlotte, using iPads as softboxes to light her face, and experimenting with shapes to create unusual catchlights in her eyes for a really striking look.